-Annual capital expenditure allocation is mostly related to replenishment of existing capital expenditure items such as computers, furniture, office equipment and acquisition of the property for Head Office instead of renting.
+Annual capital expenditure allocation is mostly related to replenishment of existing capital expenditure items such as computers, furniture, and office equipment.
 The NEF further plans to enhance its IT environment and platforms over the medium period.
-The total allocation for capital expenditure over the forecast period is R45.1 million over MTEF.
+The total allocation for capital expenditure over the forecast period is R15.8 million over MTEF.